kinekt2000/leti_piaa_8303/Grishin/lab4/src/README.md

-program "split_text" splits text into a given number of parts if this number too big for given pattern, it splits text using needle size
+program "split_text" splits text into a given number of parts if this number too big for given pattern, it splits text using needle size.

 input of program "split_text":
 ```
 haystack string